Writing a will is the most basic step in estate planning, regardless of the size of your assets and the extent of your property.

 Tax implications.
 You may have more assets than you think, and you’ll want to leave your heirs with as much as possible.
 There may be inheritance and estate taxes at both the federal and state levels.
 A will can possibly help your heirs avoid unnecessary taxation.

 Peace of mind.
-If you think family situations can get complicated around the holidays or when it comes to sibling rivalries, just add money or valuable assets to the mix.
-At least with a will in place, there’s the chance your estate can be divided with a minimum of family strife.
+If you think family situations can get complicated around the holidays or when it comes to sibling rivalries, just add money, valuable assets, and no estate plan in place to the mix.
+At least with a will in place, there’s the chance your estate can be divided with a minimum amount of family strife.